hapax/hapax.github.io/assets/sneeze.md

 \mathbf{F}_\text{drag} = - \alpha v^2 \hat{\mathbf{v}},
 $$

+In two dimensions, this cannot be solved analytically, at least if we want everything as a function of time.
+(See the Appendix for a different approach.)
 To simplify, let's solve the toy one-dimensional version of the problem.
 The equation of motion is